lee-dohm/lee-dohm.github.io/colophon.md

 I write all of the articles in [Atom][atom] and publish them via [Git][git] to [GitHub Pages][pages].
 I write everything on my [27" late-2014 Retina iMac][imac] running [OS X Yosemite][osx].
 I use a [WASD v2 87-key keyboard][wasd-keyboard] with [Cherry MX Blue key switches][mx-blue] for all my typing.

 I'm using [Twitter Bootstrap][bootstrap] for the theme of the site.
 The top navigation bar style was generated from the [Twitter Bootstrap 3 Navbar Generator][generator].
-I chose [Tardis Blue][tardis-blue] and white as my colors for it.
+I chose [TARDIS Blue][tardis-blue] and white as my colors for it.

 All of the source code for the site is available on [GitHub][source].